barbaracalderon/notes-on-python/README.md

 *Under construction.*

 These are my general notes on the Python language.
 It's like a notepad: useful to keep track of information and come back later to review and refresh my memory.
+These notes are from miscellaneous courses.

 **THE CONTENTS OF THIS REPOSITORY**